Firearms regulation in the United Kingdom: Prohibited weapons

+Unlike in Great Britain, handguns are not prohibited, and the prohibition on semi-automatic and pump-action centrefire firearms applies only to rifles.

 Reciprocity

 Firearm certificates issued in Northern Ireland are valid in Great Britain.
 However, due to the prohibition of handguns in Great Britain, Northern Ireland certificate holders require special permission from the Home Office or Scottish Ministers to possess a handgun in Great Britain.

 Since May 2016, firearm and shotgun certificates issued in Great Britain are also valid in Northern Ireland.
 However, airguns with a muzzle energy greater than 1 J but less than 16.27 J, which are not subject to licensing in England and Wales, require a certificate of approval issued by the PSNI to transport to Northern Ireland.

 Statistics

-As of 31 March 2025 there were:
+As of 31 March 2026 there were: